PhluantMobile/pcf/README.md

 Required Attributes:

+* container_id: The DOM element ID for the video container.
 * video_url: The URL for the video source.
 Can be relative (same server) or absolute (remote server).
-* container_id: The DOM element ID for the video centainer.

 Optional Attributes:

-* style.xx: Any native JavaScript styling attribute can be utilized.
 * attributes.webkit-playsinline: Default is false.
 Must be a boolean.
 Some devices may not support inline video in certain environments.
 * attributes.controls: Default is true.
 Most be a boolean.
+* attributes.autoplay: Default is true.
+Mobile devices will not autoplay a video in a mobile web environment on initial load, but will autoplay on an ad expansion.
-* attributes.xx: Any HTML5 standard attribute is supported.
+* attributes.xx: Any standard HTML5 video attribute can be utilized.
 * aspect_ratio: Default is 16:9 and used if height or width of parent element can't be determined.
 Can be overwritten.
+* close_callback: Default is null.
+A function can be specified to call up on the video ending.
+* full_screen: Default is false.
+Will expand to full screen if set to true on supported devices and will override webkit-playsinline.
 * hide_close_button: Specific to ads running in Phluant's ad serving network.
 Default is true.
 Must be a boolean.
+* pause_callback: Default is null.
+A function can be specified to call up on the video pausing.
+* play_callback: Default is null.
+A function can be specified to call up on the video ending.
+* reload: Default is false.
+Phluant's video framework destroys the video instance by default.
+Setting reload to true will override this.
+* style.xx: Any native JavaScript styling attribute can be utilized.

 Additional Notes:

 * The video tag will take on the height and width of the parent container by default, so be sure these are set properly!
 The default z-index is 5000.
-These values can be overwritten, along with any other styling attributes inserted as needed.
+These values can be overwritten.
 * Be sure to utilize the ```pcf.videoPlaying``` boolean if using a click function call, as this will ensure the video isn't called multiple times.

 Example: